 Another great bank for expats is ActivoBank.
 Here are a few reasons you may want to choose ActivoBank:

 - They have low or no maintenance fees;

 - Information is available in both English and Portuguese;

 - ActivoBank is a subsidiary of Millennium BCP, which means you can deposit cash in all of their ATMs as well;

 - They operate as a paperless bank, which means no mail clogging your mailbox.

 If you're looking for other alternatives, such as digital bank accounts to open from anywhere (for example with your mobile phone), check out these great digital banks.

 Several online and mobile banks have emerged in recent years, which allows customers to open bank accounts using their laptops or mobile phones.
-Two banks that are suitable for Portuguese residents are Revolut and N26.
+One bank that is suitable for Portuguese residents is N26.
 A standard account can be opened for free with your smartphone in a matter of minutes.
 Don’t want to visit a local branch to open a bank account to use in Portugal?
-If yes, then Revolut or N26 might be the banks for you.
+If yes, then N26 might be the bank for you.

 Opening an account with N26 is done fully online, and is user-friendly.
 Any EU/EEA or US resident can open an N26 account, and as long as you have a mailing address in one of the countries where N26 operate, there shouldn’t be any problem receiving your MasterCard.